 And if you want to feel like you're in the Caribbean, but can't afford to go that far right now, just head to the giant street parade Notting Hill Carnival, which takes places every year during the UK bank holiday weekend at the end of August.

 Bridget Jones (played by Renée Zellweger) is another classic when it comes to iconic films shot in London.
-Most of the London Film Locations that appeared in the three Bridget Jones films from 2001, 2004 and 2016, can be found in the slightly more alternative Eastern part of the city that is, however, very close to central London.
+Most of the London Film Locations that appeared in the three Bridget Jones films from 2001, 2004 and 2016, can be found in the slightly more alternative Eastern part of the city.

 In all three films, Bridget lives in the same flat (8 Bedale Street, in the same building as the Globe Tavern) right next to the popular Borough Market in Southwark.

 Me in front of Bridget Jones' flat.
 Photo 1: © Universal Pictures.
 Photo 2: © Sonja Irani / filmfantravel.com